 If you need some inspiration from successful CSIRO Total Wellbeing Diet members, their top weight loss tips include:

 Finding an eating plan that you enjoy and you'll be able to stick to is key to sustainable weight loss.
-Following strict diet rules that recommend avoiding a long list of banned foods will only leave you feeling deprived, deflated and hungry.
+When discussing how to lose weight you must understand that following strict diet rules that recommend avoiding a long list of banned foods will only leave you feeling deprived, deflated and hungry.
 And while reducing kilojoules (or calories) is pivotal to weight loss, counting them every day can get tedious.
 Kilojoule counting also doesn’t take into consideration the quality of your food choices.
 For example, you could eat chocolate all day until you reach your targeted number of kilojoules for weight loss, but even chocoholics would agree this isn’t the healthiest approach!

 The CSIRO Total Wellbeing Diet is a higher protein, low GI eating plan that helps you get the right balance of foods in the right amounts each day.
 While many other weight loss programs rely on kilojoule counting to help you eat less, the CSIRO Total Wellbeing Diet uses a special food groups system to help you get optimal nutrition from delicious whole foods.
 Research shows that a combination of low GI and higher protein meals is the best way to reduce both body weight and feelings of hunger when on a diet.
 The CSIRO Total Wellbeing Diet also distributes protein evenly across all meals for an even greater reduction in hunger.